rbchan/applied-popdy/notes.md

 ## For 2020

+- Lake Herrick mark-recap:
+  * Record lengths of fish species too small to tag
+  * Record time of capture

+- Consider moving extinction lab back further in the semester so they don't forget how to use stochastic models for the final project

 - Add R tips and guidance to the lab assignments

 - Provide more guidance for finding equilibrium solutions